halflumi/rust-advertisement/Ownership in Rust.md

 >
 > References must always be valid.

-Firstly it implies two mutable references cannot exist at the same time:
+Firstly it implies two or more mutable references cannot exist at the same time:

 ```rust
 {